epakhomov/blackduckconfig/README.md

-Black Duck properites with yaml
+Black Duck configuration with yaml